Configuring sql.DB for Better Performance

 Now there will only ever be a maximum of 3 connections created by

-sql.DB and the benchmark should run without any errors.
+sql.DB at any moment in time, and the benchmark should run without any errors.

-But doing this comes with a big caveat: when the open connection limit is reached, any new database tasks that your application needs to execute will be forced to wait until a connection becomes free.
+But doing this comes with a big caveat: when the open connection limit is reached, and all connections are in-use, any new database tasks that your application needs to execute will be forced to wait until a connection becomes free and marked as idle.
+In the context of a web application, for example, the user's HTTP request would appear to 'hang' and could potentially even timeout while waiting for the database task to be run.